PAGE – COVID 19

 – What was your Fund’s motivation in participating in the Solidarity Bankers program?

-When one of our employees took the initiative to apply for a Solidarity Banker assignment, our Fund naturally supported his request and granted a week of skills sponsorship.
+When one of our employees took the initiative to apply for a Solidarity Banker mission, our Fund naturally supported his request and granted a week of skills sponsorship.
 Dominique Rombczyk was thus able to put his skills to use in the financial management of Cirque Phare (PPSE).
-PPSE is a Cambodian social enterprise that promotes social inclusion and youth empowerment through arts and culture.
-This is a source of pride for us because the approach is fully in line with our values of support.
+PPSE is a Cambodian social enterprise that promotes social integration and youth empowerment through arts and culture.
+This is a source of pride for us because the approach is fully in line with our support values.

 – What feedback do you get from this?

 Solidarity Bankers is one of those programs that makes us more aware of the social consequences of our banking activities.
-It advances a sustainable vision of finance, both in practice and in minds.
-Within our Regional Bank, the initiative led by our employee has helped share and disseminate within teams the human qualities of openness and commitment that we promote.
-In addition to communication at the Group level, his experience has, for example, made headlines in internal communications.
-For us bankers, knowing how to mobilize our skills to serve others, being open and adapting to different contexts and issues are aptitudes, "soft skills," that must inhabit our profession.
+It advances a sustainable vision of finance, both in practice and in spirit.
+Within our Regional Bank, the initiative led by our employee has made it possible to share and disseminate within the teams the human qualities of openness and commitment that we promote.
+In addition to communication at the Group level, his experience has, for example, made the headlines in internal communications.
+For us bankers, knowing how to mobilize our skills to serve others, opening up and adapting to a different context and to different issues are skills, "soft skills," that must inhabit our profession.

 – What other actions does your Regional Fund take in terms of social inclusion?

-As a regional bank, the issue of social cohesion in the regions is a strategic priority.
-The CA Val de France Foundation leads initiatives in support of local and regional associations working towards youth inclusion on the one hand, and intergenerational support on the other.
-We operate with them through skills-based sponsorship, on a voluntary basis, based on the same model as the Solidarity Bankers missions.
-For example, we are launching a youth training project, for which all our employees' expertise is welcome for support missions: assistance with financial management, activities, advice, etc. We also work with young people to support isolated people, often elderly people, which fosters dialogue between generations.
+As a regional bank, the issue of territorial social cohesion is a strategic priority.
+The CA Val de France Foundation leads initiatives in favor of local or regional associations working towards youth inclusion on the one hand, and intergenerational support on the other.
+We operate with them through skills sponsorship, on a voluntary basis, based on the same model as the Solidarity Bankers missions.
+For example, we are launching a project for youth training, for which all the expertise of our employees is welcome for support missions: assistance with financial management, animation, advice, etc. We also work with young people to support isolated people, often elderly people, which fosters dialogue between generations.
 All of this is part of a broader approach aimed at promoting the socio-economic autonomy of populations.

 Source : Integrated Report 2019, Grameen Crédit Agricole Foundation.
 Download here